fengyuruhui98/File/write/Daily/癸卯日志/October.md

 Morning, I received red elevent from Mom that today was my birthday, Dad also sended me message, then it's over.
 No one else.
 Night, I ordered the take away foods of noodles for the dinner.
 Then we played the Mario of Odessy with Jinguangyu and Lichongbin.

-PS:I didn't receive the red elevent from
+PS:I didn't receive the red elevent from anyone but Mom.

 # 23:33 Fri, Oct 13, 2023